SayedSuhaib/todo-notes-app/README.md

             ]

   3.Update an Existing To-Do Note
-    Endpoint: PUT /api/notes/60d75d1f2c7e9e0b8cfa1a52
+    -Endpoint: PUT /api/notes/60d75d1f2c7e9e0b8cfa1a52
-    Description: Update the title and/or description of an existing to-do note.
+    -Description: Update the title and/or description of an existing to-do note.

     Request Body:
         {
             "title": "Officebanao Gurgaon",